Angelvicks/Tutorials/README.md

 ## Authorize port in the firewall
-New-NetFirewallRule -DisplayName "WSL2 Port Bridge" -Direction Inbound -Action Allow -Protocol TCP -LocalPort [port list]
+New-NetFirewallRule -DisplayName "WSL2 Port Bridge" -Direction Inbound -Action Allow -Protocol TCP -LocalPort [port list] The command creates a new firewall rule named "WSL2 Port Bridge."
+By executing this command, you are allowing incoming TCP traffic on the specified ports through the Windows Firewall.
+This ensures that the ports are accessible and can receive incoming connections.

+Please note that you need administrative privileges to run this command.
 Example:

 [RUN] New-NetFirewallRule -DisplayName "WSL2 Port Bridge" -Direction Inbound -Action Allow -Protocol TCP -LocalPort 80,8080,443